 The month of October will have plenty of options to get you in the Halloween spirit in Des Moines.
 The following are the best to go both with and without your children to celebrate the spookiest month of the year.

-- The Slaughterhouse-October 2-November 1- From the band Slipknot, the Slaughterhouse is basically a walk through version of the band’s music and image.
+- The Slaughterhouse-October 1-October 31- From the band Slipknot, the Slaughterhouse is basically a walk through version of the band’s music and image.
 Doors open at 7 p.m. and close at 10 p.m.
 Monday thru Thursday and are open 7 p.m. to Midnight on Fridays and Saturdays.
+It’s being held at Cowles Common-500 Locust Street this year which is a move from previous years.
 This is an excellent way to support an Iowa band while also getting a different type of haunted house experience.
-Tickets cost $30 for a timed general admission and they come with a limited edition face mask.
+Tickets cost $30 for a timed general admission.

 - Sleepy Hollow’s Haunted Scream Park– Every Friday and Saturday in October- Sleepy Hollow turns their Renaissance Village into a horror park every October.
 There’s multiple attractions to hit like the Zombie Pitball, Castle of Blood, and Chaos which is a haunted house with a morgue/catacomb/execution room and even a spinning tunnel.
 This is more for older children but I saw plenty of children under 10(who ended up being far braver than I am) so base going here on how easily they’re scared.
 Food and beverages are available for purchase in case you work up an appetite or need some liquid courage to face your fears.

-- Linn’s Supermarket Haunted House – TBA- Usually every Friday & Saturday in October – This is Linn’s 34nd year of scaring Des Moines residents and visitors from all over the Midwest.
+- Linn’s Supermarket Haunted House – Every Friday & Saturday in October – This is Linn’s 35th year of scaring Des Moines residents and visitors from all over the Midwest.
 This haunted house requires you crawl around in a very dark tunnel to a pitch dark basement.
 You’ll go by different “scenes” that can have anything from clowns to a room full of killer bees.
-Amission is $17 and the experience can range from 10-30 minutes in length depending on crowd size.
+Admission is $20 and the experience can range from 10-30 minutes in length depending on crowd size.
 They were voted best haunted house in Cityview in 2013 and with how long they’ve been doing this, the Linn’s Supermarket are in the business of effectively scaring people.

-- Spirits in the Gardens-October 23-25 and October 30-November 1 Reiman Gardens in Ames will be holding it’s annual Spirits in the Garden with some added safety precautions like one way paths and a timed ticket to ensure overcrowding.
+- Spirits in the Gardens-October 15-16 – Reiman Gardens in Ames will be holding it’s annual Spirits in the Garden with some added safety precautions like one way paths and a timed ticket to ensure overcrowding.
 From 5 p.m. to 7 p.m. there will be a variety of activities like Simon Says and Flash mob dancing and at sunset there will be lit Jack O lanterns and holograms to make the gardens extra spooky.
-Tickets must be purchased online $7 for the general public and $5 for members and ISU students.
+Tickets must be purchased online $10 for the general public and $8 for members and ISU students.

 - Pumpkin Express– Saturdays in October- The Boone & Scenic Valley Railroad’s Pumpkin express takes your family on an hour and half ride to a stop at a pumpkin patch where children get the chance to pick out their favorite pumpkin to home with them.
 On the return trip, children are given an activity book and a treat.
 Dressing up in costume is highly recommended but be sure to get there on time or early since the train leaves promptly at 10am.